Welkro/Seismic-Array-Analysis/README.md

 ## Additional Context

 The sensors used in this project were installed at a depth of 1 meter and designed to monitor microseismic events.
-While beneficial for high-resolution data collection, this shallow installation also made the sensors prone to picking up surface activities.
+While beneficial for data collection, this shallow installation also made the sensors prone to picking up surface activities like we have mentioned in the beginning.
 The Netherlands experiences natural and induced seismic activities, with natural tectonic movements in the southeast and induced seismicity due to gas extraction in the northeast, where this temporary array of sensors was also installed.
 Additionally, we do not know from the source whether the ground around the sensors was being stimulated, so we cannot be 100% sure of the cause of the recorded ground movements.

 ## Challenges Encountered